-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 1232 E. Fork Drive, Rockwall

-For $10 per person, you can visit this Rockwall pumpkin patch until October 30.
+For $11 per person, you can visit this Rockwall pumpkin patch from September 28 through October 31.
 There is a petting zoo (with llamas!), a hayride, a hay maze, a wooded walking trail, and more.
-The local spot also sells pie pumpkins for $4 each, which are perfect for baking.
+The local spot also sells pie pumpkins, which are perfect for baking.
+Reserve your spot to visit here.

 Pumpkin Nights